Language

 Local Governance Program

 USAID’s Local Governance Program promotes effective and accountable local governance in Georgia as part of the country’s ongoing decentralization reforms.
-Through the program, USAID empowers elected officials and civil servants to effectively deliver public services and ensure that local government is accountable to members of their communities.
-USAID also promotes local civil society and citizen engagement in decision-making at the local level.
-Through the program, USAID supports implementation of the Government of Georgia’s 2020-2025 Local Government Decentralization Strategy, delivering targeted assistance to 22 municipalities.
+Through the program, USAID cooperates with elected officials and civil servants to effectively deliver citizen-responsive public services and improve accountability to members of their communities.
+USAID also promotes citizen engagement in decision-making at the local level.
+Through the program, USAID supports implementation of the Government of Georgia’s 2020-2025 Local Government Decentralization Strategy, delivering targeted assistance to a planned 22 municipalities.

 Media Program